-There is a growing trend in wellness and mindfulness toys aimed at kids.
+There is a growing trend in meditation and mindfulness toys aimed at kids.
 But do these so called “mindfulness toys” really help your kids to be more mindful?
 Or are they just a commercial cash-in?

 Toys have advanced a lot in the past decade.
-When I was a young lad it was all about the Teenage Mutant Ninja Turtles toys and wrestling action figures.
+When I was a young lad, it was all about the Teenage Mutant Ninja Turtles toys and wrestling action figures.
 It was about pretending to be a superhero.
 But toys have evolved.
-And now, as I write this on February 28th 2020, it’s clear that toys are no longer just about fun.
+And now, as I write this on February 28th 2020, it’s clear that they are no longer just about fun.
 They are about teaching kids important lessons, such as how to be mindful.

-As caring parents, you know that kids need to be protected from stress and from the pressure of bullying both online and in real life.
+As caring parents, you know that kids need to be protected from stress and from the pressure of bullying, both online and in real life.
 Back in 2018, Simon Stevens [Chief Executive, NHS England] said that social media is causing an alarming surge in mental health problems among children.
 It affects kids of all ages, even those in primary school.
 Social media can make kids feel vulnerable, pressured and alone.
 This, among other problems, has led to the rise in products designed to help children be mentally healthy.